In 1887, John Bartholomew's Gazetteer of the British Isles described Lewisham like this:

 Lewisham through time

-Click here for graphs and data of how Lewisham has changed over two centuries.
-For statistics for historical units named after Lewisham go to Units and Statistics.
+Lewisham is now part of LEWISHAM District.
+Click here for graphs and data of how LEWISHAM has changed over two centuries.
+For statistics about Lewisham itself, go to Statistics.

 How to reference this page: